 “I would like to thank Jo and your chambers for such a professional and positive approach to my complicated situation during difficult and testing times. ”

 Jo has a busy and successful practice in criminal law, military justice and public law including the law of armed conflict.
-Jo prosecutes and defends in the Crown Court and Court Martial, and is also a panel C prosecutor for the Health and Safety Executive.
+Jo prosecutes and defends in the Crown Court and Court Martial, and is a Grade 4 prosecutor for the CPS as well as a panel C prosecutor for the Health and Safety Executive.

 Jo is widely respected for her keen intellect combined with vast practical experience.
 She has excellent inter-personal skills and quickly builds very good relationships with the solicitors who instruct her and with clients directly.
 She is also able to build effective working relationships with her opponents so that cases can be well managed throughout which is appreciated by judges and clients.
 Jo is thorough, hardworking and determined, arguing her client’s position in an engaging and forceful but not aggressive manner.